 Completion of these Four-Year Plan sheets cannot substitute for advising meetings.
 The plan does not take into account liberal arts requirements, miscellaneous credits, or requirements for a double-major or minor.
 If you are double-majoring, minoring or studying abroad, you also must seek appropriate advising.

-For students who matriculated in Fall 2012 or later, download the General Education Four-Year Plan Documents (PDF) here.
+For students who started in Fall 2018 or later, download the four-year-plan documents here.

 When filling out your four-year plan, you do not have to specify courses in the blanks, only requirements.
 See examples of this on the four-year academic plan sheet.

 After your New Student Orientation, you have your first semester classes already settled and a general understanding of our College’s requirements.